 Students in these activities are respected and admired by a large segment of the student body of each school and, in order to participate in school programs, are expected to hold themselves as good examples of conduct, sportsmanship and training, which includes avoiding drug and alcohol usage.
-It has been widely recognized that drug and alcohol usage can cause serious physical, mental and emotional harm.
+It has been widely recognized that drug/illegal substance and alcohol usage can cause serious physical, mental and emotional harm.
 A student athlete who uses drugs can be a danger to himself, his teammates and his opponents.

-The use of alcohol, tobacco and drugs is incompatible with the goals of and participation in the programs offered at Elwood Community Schools.
+The use of alcohol, tobacco and drugs/illegal substances is incompatible with the goals of and participation in the programs offered at Elwood Community Schools.
 Such usage has long been forbidden by school rules and policies, and by the Athletic Department rules and policies.
 The use of such substances is not only a danger to the individual user, but can also significantly impair the positive benefits to be received by all participants in these programs.

-PROGRAM IMPLEMENTATION
+PROGRAM OPERATION

-This drug testing program shall apply to all students who try out or become members of a junior high or high school (grades 9-12) extra-curricular and co-curricular team or club, as well as students who drive to school.
+The program shall apply to all students in grades 7-12 who try out for/participate in/become members of any school affiliated extra-curricular or co-curricular team or club and all students who park a vehicle on school property.